Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 The Japanese South Seas Development Company, or Nanyo Kohatsu Kabushiki Kaisha, pioneered the tuna industry on Pohnpei.
 (Part of the electricity generated by the hydroelectric plant went to make ice for the fishing boats.)
 The ship here is the Trinidad II, formerly the Lou Jean II, a purse seiner originally operating out of San Diego.
 The ship appears to have been sold to the Caroline Fisheries Company in 2006.

-Time moves on, and here's a Singapore-based container ship.
+Here's a Singapore-based container ship.

 Amazing, what container ships bring to distant corners of the globe.